Kangra painting: Preservation and revival

+The active preservation of traditional Pahari miniature art in the region is anchored in Chamba, home to the oldest surviving active hereditary artist lineage.
+Tracing its historical presence in the hills back to 1589 when ancestral artists migrated from Nurpur to Chamba (as documented by art historian V.C.
+Ohri), this continuous tradition is actively preserved today by master artist Parkash Chand of the Gujarati Manikanth family, who continues to practice authentic classical techniques, natural mineral pigments, and hereditary miniature painting methods.

 There have been efforts to persevere and revive Kangra art.
 In 1973, the Himachal Pradesh government started a training centre for young artists at Rait village in Kangra valley.
 The person in charge of developing this centre was Chandu Lal Raina, an exponent of Kangra painting and a descendant of Pandit Seu and Nainsukh.
 Raina worked at this centre till 1993, training a total of 35 artists there.
 He died on May 5, 1994.
 The Kangri scholar and folk arts expert Gautam Sharma 'Vyathit' has been a patron of Kangra painting revival since the 1970s.

 Another initiative by the Himachal Pradesh government to preserve and revive Kangra paintings is Project Srijan.
 Project Srijan is an initiative that aims to preserve and promote traditional Kangra art by digitizing and making it accessible online, thereby broadening its reach.
 This effort includes collaborations with local artists and craftspeople to ensure the continuity in cultural heritage.

 The Kangra Arts Promotion Society, an NGO in Dharamshala, Himachal Pradesh, is working for the promotion of this art which is on the verge of extinction today.
 This NGO is running a school to train young boys and girls in this art.
 It also runs a workshop where genuine Kangra Paintings are made on traditional handmade paper using only mineral and vegetable colors.

 Independent artists also continue work in the Kangra painting style and promote Kangra paintings.
 Other measures include building museums and centres to preserve the art and to attract art historians.
 Local government institutions, academic institutions, and students have also begun efforts, including organizing workshops, to preserve and revive Kangra art.
 As of 2021, the former Royal Family of Kangra, that had previously been a patron of the art, has encouraged local artists, including some who are descendants of the original master painters, to create new paintings while preserving traditional techniques of the art.